How to Make Fresh Guava Juice at Home

 Above I showed you how to make guava juice using a blender.
 Now I would like to tell you the easier way.
 That is of course with a juicer.
 I think most people have a blender at home but not all will have a juicer.
 I know I didn't before coming to Brazil.
-I actually bought my juicer before I left the UK.
+I bought my juicer before I left the UK.
 I knew that we would have an endless supply of fresh fruits whilst living here.

-The juicer I would recommend is a professional series although it is readily available to the public.
-I never really thought about it but buying a professional version means it is more robust and easier to clean.
+The juicer I recommend is a professional series although it is readily available to the public.
+I never thought about it but buying a professional version means it is more robust and easier to clean.
 It is a workhorse here in our home.

 I think a lot of people opt to buy juice in a carton or box because they don't want the hassle of juicing or think it is more expensive.
 All of the juice you buy in those cartons or bottles have been heat treated and we all know what happens to the vitamin content when heat is applied.
 The next time you buy a carton of juice, read the label.
 For example did you know that some orange juices contain fish?
 Tilapia to be precise.